• Skip to primary navigation

 What is a Career Trajectory?

-The form of your career trajectory depends on your passion to move higher in your career.
-So, you must be intentional about the trajectory of your career and give it every determination to succeed.
+The form of your career trajectory depends on your passion for moving higher in your career.
+So, you must be intentional about your career trajectory and give it every determination to succeed

-In this article, we have helped you to define what career and career trajectory are, types of trajectory that be as well as how to plan one.
+In this article, we have helped you define what a career and career trajectory is, the types of trajectories, and how to plan one.

 What is a Career?